amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/Intro.01.md

 I?ve structured this book to revolve around three key principles: Autonomy, Mastery, and Purpose

 * Autonomy is predominantly about getting your life under your control.
-Although I?m helping give you tools for your mountain summit, it?s up to you to work your physical, mental, and emotional body/mind.
+Although I'm helping give you tools for your mountain summit, it?s up to you to work your physical, mental, and emotional body/mind.
 * Mastery is about choosing what you want to learn in life and continuous improvement to become the best you can possibly be.
 Know that the early stages of mastery is foolery.
 Although experts seem so natural at something, they all had to start somewhere.
 You?re at the foot of the mountain of any pursuit before can start your ascent.
 * Purpose is about fulfilment.
 Once you master something, you can use your skills to help others.
 The result of this is a greater sense of satisfaction in your life.